 Steps to Apply for the MPJE

-You must complete a four-step process outlined below when applying for the MPJE.
+You must complete the process outlined below when applying for the MPJE.
 A thorough breakdown of the application steps, including answers to common questions can also be found in the Bulletin.

 - Read the Candidate Application Bulletin and learn state licensure requirements

 - Fully understand the process and expectations for examination candidates and check your board of pharmacy’s website to see if there are unique requirements in the state where you are seeking licensure.

 - Apply for the armed forces discount, apply for the armed forces discount in your NABP e-Profile first, before applying for exam eligibility.
 The option is available in the right drop-down menu.

 - Apply for exam eligibility